kramff/plants/README.md

 Then, copy the Game/models/ folder into Game/dist/

-- [ ] TODO: make that happen automatically
+- [ ] TODO: Have that happen automatically

 The Game/dist/ folder is what should be put into the web server

-- [ ] TODO: make that transfer easier so I don't have to fiddle with dragging files around so much.
+- [ ] TODO: Make that transfer easier so I don't have to fiddle with dragging files around so much.

 ---